jerosanchezz/Domates-Timer/README.md

-# DomatesTimer
+# Domates-Timer

-Domates Timer is all you need for your efficient study sessions.
+Domates-Timer is all you need for your efficient study sessions.

 Study/work for 25 minutes (a Domates), rest for 5 minutes (a short break).
 After every 4 Domates sessions, enjoy a 10 minute rest (a long break).